 Nominating and Corporate Governance Committee.
 The nominating and corporate governance committee oversees the selection and composition of our board of directors and oversees the management continuity planning processes.
 It establishes, monitors, and recommends the purpose, structure, and operations of the various committees of our board of directors, the criteria and qualifications for membership of each board committee, and recommends whether rotations or term limits are appropriate for the chair or committee members of the various committees.
-In addition, the nominating and corporate governance committee recommends individuals to stand for election as directors and recommends directors os serve on each committee as a member or as chair of the committee.
-The nominating and corporate governance committee reviews director compensation and recommends changes in director compensation to our board of directors.
-The nominating and corporate governance committee reviews and makes recommendations regarding our governing documents (including our certificate of incorporation and bylaws) and our corporate governance principles.
-The nominating and corporate governance committee is also responsible for considering policies relating to the meetings of our board of directors, and considers questions of independence and possible conflicts of interest of members of our board of directors and executive officers.
+In addition, the nominating and corporate governance committee recommends individuals to stand for election as directors and recommends directors to serve on each committee as a member or as chair of the committee.
+The nominating and corporate governance committee reviews director compensation to our board of directors.
+The nominating and corporate governance committee reviews and makes recommends individuals regarding our governing documents (including our certificate of incorporation and bylaws) and our corporate governance principles.
+The nominating and corporate governance committee reviews of independence and possible conflicts of interest of members of our board of directors and executive officers.
 Finally, the nominating and corporate governance committee oversees the evaluation of our board of directors and management.

 The nominating and corporate governance committee will consider persons recommended by stockholders for inclusion as nominees for election to our board of directors if the information required by our bylaws is submitted in writing in a timely manner addressed and delivered to our company's secretary at 2630 South Harbor Boulevard, Santa Ana, California 92704.
 A stockholder who intends to recommend a nominee to our board of directors must provide (a) all information relating to the individual subject to the nomination that is required to be disclosed in opposition proxy statements for election of directors filed by stockholders, at their own expense, in a contested election, or is otherwise required under Regulation 14A under the Securities Exchange Act of 1934, as amended (referred to as the Exchange Act), and (b) the individual's written consent to being named in a proxy statement as a nominee and to serving as a director if elected.
 The stockholder making the nomination must also provide the information required by our bylaws relating to such stockholder, including information pertaining to ownership of our capital stock, and must make certain representations relating to voting intent and delivery of proxies.
-The stockholder's nominee must also deliver to our secretary a written questionnaire with respect to the background and qualification of such person and the background of any other person or entity on whose behalf the nomination is being made.
-The questionnaire is available from our secretary upon written request and upon the requesting person's providing certain written representations required by our bylaws.
+The stockholder's nominee must also deliver to our secretary a written questionnaire with respect to the background and qualification of such person upon written request and upon the requesting person's providing certain written request and upon the requesting person's providing certain written request and upon the requestion of any other person or entity on whose behalf the nomination is being made.
+The questionnaire is available from our secretary upon written request and upon the requesting person's providing certain written request and upon the requesting person's providing certain written request and upon the secretary a written questionnaire is available from our secretary upon written request and upon the requesting person's providing certain written requestions required by our bylaws.